jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerUtilsPartTwo/task.md

 <div class="hint" title="Function definition of the SAM interfaces">

-It is better to use the function definition for SAM interfaces:
+It is better to use a function definition for SAM interfaces:
 ```kotlin
 val uniqueKeyCardGenerator = KeyCardGenerator {
     // The generateData function implementation